-Official: Russia may discuss swap involving WSJ reporter
+Diplomat: Russia might discuss swap for jailed US reporter

 “We have a working channel that was used in the past to achieve concrete agreements, and these agreements were fulfilled,” Ryabkov said, adding that there was no need for the involvement of any third country.

-However, he emphasized that Moscow would only negotiate a possible prisoner exchange after a court delivers its verdict in the espionage case against Gershkovich, 31.
+However, he emphasized that Moscow would only negotiate a possible prisoner exchange after a trial.
+“The issue of exchanging anyone could only be considered after a court delivers its verdict,” he was quoted by Tass as saying.

+It’s not clear how long the investigation could last, but other espionage cases have lasted for a year or more.

-In December, American basketball star Brittney Griner was freed after 10 months behind bars in exchange for Russian arms dealer Viktor Bout.
+In December, American basketball star Brittney Griner was exchanged for Russian arms dealer Viktor Bout following her trial and conviction on drug possession charges.
+She had been sentenced to nine years in prison and ended up spending 10 months behind bars.

 Another American, Michigan corporate security executive Paul Whelan, has been imprisoned in Russia since December 2018 on espionage charges that his family and the U.S. government have called baseless.

+Gershkovich could face up to 20 years in prison if convicted.
+Russian lawyers have said past investigations into espionage cases took a year to 18 months, during which time he could have little contact with the outside world.

-U.S. Secretary of State Antony Blinken urged his Russian counterpart, Sergey Lavrov, earlier this month to immediately secure the release of both Gershkovich and Whelan.
+U.S. Secretary of State Antony Blinken urged his Russian counterpart, Sergey Lavrov, this month to immediately secure the release of both Gershkovich and Whelan.

-Russia’s Federal Security Service, the successor agency to the Soviet era KGB, arrested Gershkovich in Yekaterinburg, Russia’s fourth-largest city, on March 29.
-He is the first U.S. correspondent since the Cold War to be detained in Russia for alleged spying.

-The Federal Security Service, known by its Russian acronym FSB, accused Gershkovich of trying to obtain classified information about a Russian arms factory.
-Both the U.S. government and Wall Street Journal have vehemently denied Russia’s allegation that Gershkovich is a spy.
+President Joe Biden spoke to Greshkovich’s parents Tuesday and again condemned his detention.
+“We’re making it real clear that it’s totally illegal what’s happening, and we declared it so,” he said.

 On Monday, the U.S. government declared Gershkovich as “wrongfully detained,” a designation that means that a particular State Department office takes the lead on seeking his release.